 We require masks upon entry into the building and the office

-We recommend patients bring their own exam gown
+We encourage patients to bring their own exam gowns

 We streamline visits to reduce your time in office